Ecological restoration is a process for recovering forests, grasslands, and other ecosystems that have been degraded.

 This program meets in person at the Arboretum.

-Continuing education: This class fulfills a core requirement for the Natural Areas Conservation Training (N-ACT) Program.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.

 Age: 16 and older